-All Members from all lines of business who were enrolled with IEHP at any time during the measurement year (1/1/2021 - 12/31/2021) were included in the study.
+All Members from all lines of business who were enrolled with IEHP at any time during the measurement year (1/1/2022 - 12/31/2022) were included in the study.
+There were ninety-five (95) confirmed PPCs in CY 2022 (70%).
+IEHP will continue to educate providers by communicating APL guidelines on an annual basis, as well as during hospital

-There were thirteen (13) confirmed PPCs in CY 2021 (21%).
-This was a slight increase from CY 2020 which is likely due to the COVID-19 pandemic.
-A noted barrier was that during the pandemic, hospital priorities shifted which resulted in a lower number of Members accessing care.
-IEHP will continue to educate providers by communicating APL guidelines on an annual basis, as well as during hospital Joint Operation Meetings, as necessary.
+Joint Operation Meetings, as necessary.